remel-crowe/Power-Apps-Scenarios/Task1/README.md

 Manages contact-related logic, including fetching contact details.

 ### 4. **Utility Functions**
 Standalone utility functions replace some single-method classes to simplify the solution.
-For example, determining customer type is now handled by a utility function.
+For example, determining customer type is handled by a utility function.

 ### 5. **`FormUtility`**
 A dedicated utility class for interacting with the Case form, decoupling form-specific logic from business logic.
 Tasks include: